 - Petite individuals (130 pounds and less).
 Lightweight users don’t put that much pressure on the mattress.
 Their weight is sometimes not enough to sink deep enough into the comfort layers.
 Additionally, lightweight users can easily develop painful pressure points even when lying on mattresses that are supposed to work for their favorite sleeping position.
 That’s why petite sleepers are usually advised to choose softer mattresses for each sleeping position.
 Softer mattresses have plushier comfort layers, so the risk of experiencing too much pressure on the protruding body parts is minimal in this case.

 - Average sleepers (130 – 230 pounds).
 For average individuals, the choice of the mattress firmness level should be based on their sleeping position, not body weight.
 Therefore, all the previously described recommendations concerning different sleeping positions would work for average-weight individuals.
+I am average weight as well, so for me, my sleeping position decides my preferred mattress firmness.

 - Heavier folks (230 pounds and more).
 Larger users often sink in too deep (and might even come into contact with the sturdy support core).
 This can totally ruin the feel of the mattress.
 Heavier folks require more support and a stiffer sleeping surface for any of the sleeping positions.
 That’s why it is recommended to go with stiffer mattresses (just choose a higher firmness rating when considering the recommendations mentioned above).
 For example, while average side sleepers are recommended to choose mattresses rated 4-5, heavier individuals may want to go with models rated 5-6 (maybe even 7, if you don’t have tender joints).